 The stories of those involved in flying, their adventures and misfortunes, have been slowly vanishing with the passage of time.
 The Northwestern Ontario Aviation Centre has been actively recording their stories, together with their photographs and memorabilia, to preserve for future generations.

 Along with the story of pioneer bush flying, the Centre has accumulated a significant collection of photographs and artifacts related to the Canadian Car and Foundry (Can-Car), a heritage site in Thunder Bay.
 This plant, now owned by Bombardier, was the workplace of over 7 000 women and men who manufactured Hawker Hurricane fighters and Curtiss SB2C Helldivers during World War II.
 Can-Car’s involvement in aviation was not limited to the war years but began in the 1930’s with the Grumman Goblin and Gregor FDB-1 and continued into the 1950’s with the North American T-6 Texan variant the Harvard 4, and Beechcraft Mentor B45's.

 The Centre promotes and supports aviation related events in Thunder Bay and educational opportunities in the region with travelling displays, speakers, and classroom workshops that dovetail with the Ontario curriculum.
-Special evening presentations at the Centre will soon be provided for members and the public.
+Special evening presentations at the Centre are provided for members and the public.